delta-rho/trelliscope/README.md

 #### RHIPE

-To use RHIPE with this package, get version 0.73.1 from [here](https://github.com/saptarshiguha/RHIPE).
+To use RHIPE with this package, you need RHIPE version 0.73.1-5 from [here](http://ml.stat.purdue.edu/rhipebin/Rhipe_0.73.1-5.tar.gz).

 Installation instructions for RHIPE can be found [here](http://www.datadr.org/install.html).